OpenTreeOfLife/reference-taxonomy/registry/README.md

 available.

-Suppose E is originally assigned registration R.  If at least one sample descends from A or B and one descends from C, then the new E node will have only be compatible with the registration for the old E node, so will be assigned that registration.
+Suppose E is originally assigned registration R.  If at least one inclusion descends from A or B and one descends from C, then the new E node will have only be compatible with the registration for the old E node, so will be assigned that registration.

-On the other hand, if all the samples for R descend from A and B, then both D and E in the new tree will satisfy R's topological constrains.
+On the other hand, if all the inclusions for R descend from A and B, then both D and E in the new tree will satisfy R's membership constraints.
 If R and the new E have metadata, and the new E is a better metadata match to R than D, then E will be assigned R and D will get a new registration (one with a descendant of C as an exclusion).
 But if metadata is not helpful, R will be unrecoverably ambiguous and both D and E will get new registrations.
-The new registration for D will have samples descended from A and B and an exclusion descended from C, while the new registration for E will have one or more sample descended from D, one or more descended from C, and some exclusion outside E.
+The new registration for D will have inclusions descended from A and B and an exclusion descended from C, while the new registration for E will have one or more inclusion descended from D, one or more descended from C, and some exclusion outside E.

-This problem of 'losing' R - its identifier becoming obsolete or ambiguous as a result of polytomy refinement - can be made less frequent by increasing the number of samples and exclusions.
-In the limit this would mean the samples list would include all descendant tips of E at the time that R was created and added to the registry.
+This problem of 'losing' R - its identifier becoming obsolete or ambiguous as a result of polytomy refinement - can be made less frequent by increasing the number of samples.
+In the limit this would mean the inclusions list would include all descendant tips of E at the time that R was created and added to the registry, and the exclusions list would include all other nodes in the taxonomy.
-But no matter how long the samples and exclusions lists, the problem cannot be eliminated completely, because new nodes similar to C can be introduced in new versions of the tree, creating the same D/E ambiguity that C creates above.
+But no matter how long the inclusions and exclusions lists, the problem cannot be eliminated completely, because new nodes similar to C can be introduced in new versions of the tree, creating the same D/E ambiguity that C creates above.

+The new registration may or may not resolve in the old tree, depending on whether its constraints are resolvable and satisfiable, and it may or may not resolve to the same node that the previous registration did.
+If the old registration's samples are all included among the new registration's samples, then at least the new registration cannot resolve to a different node; at worst it will be inconsistent and fail to resolve.

+As an alternative to sample retention, one can imagine a system that attempts to ensure that new registrations resolve correctly in old trees, but it would require keeping all old tree on hand, and this would be expensive.  (is that right?)

 ### Implementation note

-Currently topological constraints consist of at most two samples and at most one exclusion.
-The number of samples can be increased easily;
+Currently membership constraints consist of at most two inclusions and at most one exclusion.
+The number of inclusions can be increased easily;
 increasing the number of exclusions will require additional coding.